ahallcosmo/gwdet3/README.md

 # gwdet3

-### A fork of gwdet translated to Python3 by Alex Hall.
+### A fork of gwdet translated to Python 3 and with some added functionality.
+Written by Alex Hall.
 See original readme below.

+As well as updating the code to Python 3, I have added the ```quickeval``` method to the ```detectability``` class.
+This calls the ```_compute``` method.
+Upon instantiating the class, an interpolant for the SNR will be created and pickled, if it does not exist already.
+If the interpolant already exists, it will be read and the interpolated SNR will be fed to the interpolated Pw distribution rather than exactly computing the SNR.
+This avoids having to compute the exact SNR at every point in a dense 3D grid over (m1, m2, z), at the cost of numerical errors coming from noise in the interpolated SNR values giving bias in Pw due to its non-linearity.

 # gwdet